PrincetonUniversity/monthly_sponsor_reports/README.md

 ```
 ...
-W: Sponsor entry of stf (Stephan A. Fueglistaler) found for aadcroft on stellar.
-Corrected to stf.
+W: Sponsor entry of mbreixo (Mari Breixo) found for jiryna on stellar.
+Corrected to mbreixo.
-W: Sponsor entry of USER found for ecmorale on della.
+W: Sponsor entry of USER found for ec2342 on della.
 Corrected to ecmorale.
-W: Primary sponsor for fj4172 taken from CSV file.
+W: Primary sponsor for kb4172 taken from CSV file.
-W: User yixiaoc has multiple primary sponsors: rcar,weinan.
-Using rcar.
+W: User mlakshmi has multiple primary sponsors: gandrea,cbus.
+Using gandrea.
 ...
 ```